Firms that issue e-money must be registered or authorised with us under the Electronic Money Regulations 2011.

 If you expect your business will not exceed an average of €5m outstanding e-money, you may wish to apply to register as a small EMI.

-You can also provide payment services but only if the average monthly turnover does not exceed €3m (unrelated payment services).
+You can also provide payment services but only if the average monthly turnover in payment transactions does not exceed €3m (unrelated payment services).

 Firms that need to be authorised